wVibzz/ImmersiveWinds/README.md

 # ANNOUCNMENT
+## Update 0.7 is OUT
+### Fixed Bugs!
+- Wind manager breaks after leaving and rejoining a game.
+- Wind Sound shuts off completely after changing dimensions.
+- Blacklist names not lining up with actual particle names
+- IW only creates config file if modmenu is installed
+- Particles were affected in fluids (water) unintentionally

 Please report any bugs: [Github Issues](https://github.com/wVibzz/ImmersiveWinds/issues)

-### Update 0.7 Soon
-- [Bug fix] Improved config functionality
-- Different wind levels based on dimensions
-- [Bug fix] Mod only creates config file if ModMenu is installed
-- [Bug fix] Wind sound stops playing after changing dimension.
-- Adding updrafts code base physics to the wind engine.
+### New Features!
+- Wind is now only prevelent in the OverWorld.
+- Nether has a updraft mechanic.
+Which causes particles to move vertically instead of horizontally.
+- (Experimental) Wind Wisp Particles can now manually be chosen to spawn.
+Via the config.
+These are a WIP.
-- Code basis for more weather types with commands.
+- Code basis for more weather types.
+(New weather commands they dont do anything yet)

 # Features: